 I AM Vox Lux

-Corbet sat down with his cast at the Venice Film Festival this year, to discuss Vox Lux starring Natalie Portman as Celeste, a pop icon who goes from school-shooting victim to global super stardom.
+Corbet sat down with his cast at the Venice Film Festival this year, to discuss Vox Lux starring Natalie Portman as Celeste; a pop icon who goes from school-shooting victim to global super stardom.

 VOX LUX trailer - courtesy of Elevation Pictures

 Brady, I see an immediate connection between this film and Childhood of a Leader.
 You connect the life of your protagonist to some major historic events.
 1999 was Columbine, then we see the Twin Towers in 2001.
-Can you talk about how you interweave this in the personal narrative?
+Can you talk about how you interwove this in the personal narrative?

 Brady Corbet, Writer & Director: I am a very big fan particularly of Robert Musil’s book The Man Without Qualities, which is about a character whose sort of on the periphery of major events, during the fall of the Astro-Hungarian empire.
 There’s an omniscient narrator that’s sort of sardonic and I decided to apply this Robert Musil-style and tone to something contemporary.

 What was it like to play this character of Celeste and what experiences did you draw from?

 Natalie Portman (as Celeste): I really loved the opportunity to get to play this character.
 It was so beautifully written and complicated.
 Of course, the chance to get play a pop star was a dream.
 I’ve been a fan of Sia’s for a long time.
 Of course, I’m not playing her, but to get to sing her music that she wrote was a great luxury.

 It was really, really fun to get to do and relative to Vox Lux it was completely different experiences and different moments in my life, and also very different styles of characters and story-telling, of course.
 So, this was really just a joy.
 Brady created a very free creative environment and I got to work with these incredible women and Jude, and Jennifer, all of them; just actors I admire and love, and it was fun every day.